STEP BY STEP INSTRUCTIONS FOR BUYING BITCOIN

 - Bank wires is the default setting.
 I prefer not to do wires as your bank will most likely charge you a high fee for this.
 Click on + Add Payment Method.

-- When the money is in your digital wallet, all you have to do is click on the Buy/Sell tab and it will let you pick what currency you want to buy.
-It will show you the price per unit and any associated fees for the transaction.
+- When your money is in your digital wallet, click on the Buy/Sell tab and it will let you pick what currency you want to buy.

-Let’s go ahead and get wallet all set up first and funded.
+Let’s go ahead and get your wallet all set up first and funded.
 After that check out some of my blog posts like “Where Can I Spend Bitcoin?” that will provide you with valuable insight.
 I encourage you to sign up for my email list as well so that every time I post something of interest you’ll be notified.
-This will help you research information and educate yourself until you get more comfortable with this new investment vehicle.
-Click below to get started and you will receive $10 when you setup your digital wallet account and make your first digital currency purchase of at least $100: https://www.coinbase.com/join/58f54d894540cd00b3ed2614.
+This will help you research information and educate yourself until you get more comfortable with this new investment opportunity.

 Trading and investing in digital assets like Bitcoin and other altcoins is highly speculative and comes with many risks.
 This analysis is for informational purposes only and should not be considered investment advice.
 Past performance is not necessarily indicative of future results.